lundbit/Dreamweavering/Rendered2/readme.txt

 This is the folder for the Adobe Rendered tutorial

-Rendered 2 and Styles Pair for Second Phase
+"start-html-rendered2.css" and "start-css-rendered2.css" Pair for Starting Templates "rendered2-index" and "styles" Pair for Second Phase